au2/blue-button-benchmark/README.md

 This work looks into various database designs to store Master Health Record [data content](#dataContent) in MongoDB from performance perspective.
 This section describes all the designs that are compared.
 Databases are described in terms of MongoDB collections and schema for each collection.

 For simplicity in these design descriptions we use two sections: allergies and medications.
-In the actual implementation of [scenarios](#scenarios) `num_sections` is used.
+In the actual implementation of [scenarios](#scenarios) `num_sections` sections is used.

 <a name="singleEntryDesigns"/>
 ## Single Entry Designs